emqx/emqx-operator/docs/en_US/deployment/on-aws-eks.md

 :::
 ::::

-## TLS termination
+## TLS Termination
 In Amazon EKS, you can use the NLB to do TLS termination, which you can do in the following steps:

 1. Import relevant certificates in [AWS Console](https://us-east-2.console.aws.amazon.com/acm/home), then enter the details page by clicking the certificate ID,  after that copy ARN, just as shown in the picture below:

 ![](./assets/cert.png)

-2. Add some annotations in EMQX custom resources' metadata, just as shown in below:
+2. Add some annotations in EMQX custom resources' metadata, just as shown below:

     ```yaml